bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"connect","room":"0000","user":"user name","token":"user secret token"}

+"room" being the name of the room in the format <code>accountname.roomname</code>, "user" the name of the user connecting to the room and "token" the authentication token for that user.

 If the authentication is successful, the connection is left open, if not, the connection is closed after the following message is sent by the server:

     {"type":"error","message":"Authentication failed"}